 - Coffee: Coffee is a natural stimulant, which activates our central nervous system.
 Within 20 minutes of consuming caffeine, you start to feel more alert with a better ability to concentrate, focus, and react quickly.

 - In smoothies: Add a little coffee or espresso powder to your morning smoothie.

 Choose protein bars wisely.
 Some health proclaimed protein bars are actually almost nutritionally equivalent to a candy bar with just a little extra protein added in.

 - Check the ingredient list.
 Read through the ingredient list and ask yourself “Do I know what most of these ingredients are?
 Could I reproduce this in my own kitchen?”.

 - Make your own!
 Try these Nutty Protein Bars via fANNEtastic Foods or these Raw Chocolate Peanut Butter Protein Bars via Shaw’s Simple Swaps.

 - Is your protein bar equivalent to a full meal?
 Most of the time they are not.
 They might be great to grab on to go for part a quick meal, but complement your bar with a piece of fruit or yogurt for a more complete meal.

 Gels are meant for high endurance athletes who are physically active for a long period of time.
 They are designed to replenish carbohydrate stores that are depleted in the midst of vigorous exercise.

 - Bottom line: Energy gels are meant to replenish glycogen and calories when endurance athletes are training hard, not for and general energy boost for normal activity.
 Instead, opt for a quick energy-boosting snack, like trail mix or make a better-for-you version.

 Which healthy shortcuts do you subscribe to?
-Let us know in the comments section and be sure to subscribe to our newsletter, Plated, for more nutritious recipes and exclusive giveaways.
+Let us know in the comments section and be sure to subscribe to our newsletter, for more nutritious tips and exclusive giveaways!